Lee Hall at a glance

-Lee Hall consist of traditional one-person and two-person rooms with common area bathrooms.
-Each student will have: an XL twin bed frame and accompanying mattress; a three drawer dresser; and a computer desk and chair.
+In room, each student will have a XL twin bed frame and accompanying mattress, a three drawer dresser, and a computer desk and chair.
 The room is carpeted.
 Students will be responsible for providing their personal items and toiletries.

 Disclaimer: Please note that the floor plans provided are for general reference only and may not reflect the most current layout due to ongoing and recent facilities projects.
 Changes such as renovations, remodeling, and other modifications might not be immediately updated in these plans.
 We appreciate your understanding and apologize for any inconvenience this may cause.